nathants/libaws/readme.md

 Defines an [S3 trigger](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket-notificationconfig.html):

-* The only attribute must be a nonempty bucket name; validated before provisioning.
+* The only attribute must be a nonempty bucket name.

 * Object creation and deletion invoke the trigger.